Private image scanning

 EOF

-To generate the configuration for individual registries or repositories, use this command:
+To generate a configuration for individual registries, use:

 kubectl -n castai-agent create secret docker-registry [secret-name] \